 And some of the first ideas for my Steampunk book covers, from Avalon Graphics.

-Once the second edit is returned, I can correct it again, it’s always a surprise to see how many more mistakes are found in the second reading.
+Once the second edit is returned, I can correct it again, it’s always a surprise to see how many more mistakes are found in the second reading, not just in my re-writes either.
+I also have to write the back cover blurb, for the paperback and the I.S.B.N. description, which is probably the hardest part of the whole thing.

 It then goes to my formatter, another leading expert, who works for me as they do for other publishers.
 They set out eBook and paperback versions, formatted to industry standards.

-Once I have the formatted pdf file back, it goes back to the editor for a final check.
-Any corrections are incorporated in the final print-ready manuscript, to which the cover file is added before it is all uploaded, ready to be sold or printed.
-My paperbacks are printed by the same company that a lot of large publishers use.
+Once I have the formatted file back, it goes back to the editor for a final check.
+Any corrections are incorporated in the final print-ready file and eBook versions, to which the cover file is added before they are all uploaded, ready to be sold or printed.
+My paperbacks are printed by the same company that a lot of large publishers use, listed at all the major wholesalers and available to bookshops on the same terms as any other title.

 I think that what I have described is about the same as what would happen if my novel were at a ‘traditional’ publishing house.